-Interested in learning more about this task force?
+Interested in learning more about this reference group?
 Come along to the open meeting at the 16th World Congress of the EAPC in Berlin Saturday, 25 May 2019 9:00–10:30am Estrel C 4

 What is Spiritual Care?

 The WHO definition of palliative care encompasses meeting the spiritual (care) needs of patients, their family and caregivers in all settings.
-The Spiritual Care Task Force has embraced the following working definition and comment:
+The Spiritual Care reference group has embraced the following working definition and comment:

 "Spirituality is the dynamic dimension of human life that relates to the way persons (individual and community) experience, express and/or seek meaning, purpose and transcendence, and the way they connect to the moment, to self, to others, to nature, to the significant and/or the sacred."

 - Existential challenges (e.g. questions concerning identity, meaning, suffering and death, guilt and shame, reconciliation and forgiveness, freedom and responsibility, hope and despair, love and joy).

 - Value based considerations and attitudes (what is most important for each person, such as relations to oneself, family, friends, work, things nature, art and culture, ethics and morals, and life itself).

 - Religious considerations and foundations (faith, beliefs and practices, the relationship with God or the ultimate).
 Read the full article here